Jodi Sta. Maria: Career

 A talent scout approached Sta.
 Maria and her friends to audition for commercials while at a fast-food chain.
 After numerous auditions and no offers, they gave up.
-A few weeks later, the talent scout approached Sta.
+The talent scout approached Sta.
 María once again and encouraged her to audition for Star Magic.
-At 15, she was one of the youngest in their batch.
+At 15, she was the youngest in their batch.

 After starring and appearing in teen-oriented shows and movies such as Gimik, Flames, and Jologs, Sta.
 Maria landed a role in Tabing Ilog as the sassy tomboyish Georgina.
 The show was successful and ran for almost five years.
 She also became a host of Star Circle Quest alongside Luis Manzano.

 She was cast in the original version of Pangako Sa 'Yo (2000) as Lia Buenavista, and starred in the 2015 remake as Amor Powers.

 After playing teen roles, she played villainous characters in primetime shows such as Walang Kapalit and Kampanerang Kuba.
 She transitioned to star in numerous independent films, which have been screened internationally.
-She has since received 2 Gawad Urian Award nominations.
+She has since received 3 Gawad Urian Award nominations.

 In 2010, she starred in Noah alongside Piolo Pascual, who has called her a 'thinking actress'.
 In 2011, she played Sophia in the critically acclaimed 100 Days to Heaven.
-In 2012, Jodi had a special participation as in the daytime drama series Mundo Man ay Magunaw until she rose up when she top-billed the sleeper hit Be Careful With My Heart as Maya dela Rosa along with Richard Yap who played her love interest, Richard Lim.
-The show became a success worldwide, spawning albums, worldwide tours, and concerts.
+In 2012, Sta.
+Maria had a special participation as in the daytime drama series Mundo Man ay Magunaw until she top-billed the sleeper hit Be Careful with My Heart as Maya dela Rosa along with Richard Yap who played her love interest, Richard Lim.
+The show became a success, spawning albums, worldwide tours, and concerts.